Planning for the Next Seven Generations with the Eastern Band of Cherokee Indians (EBCI)

 • We are conducting two surveys targeting:

-1) EBCI Tribal Government staff: to understand their climate concerns, how climate change is currently being considered in divisional/programmatic priorities, and potential barriers to achieving policy change;
+1) EBCI Tribal Government staff: to understand their extreme weather concerns, how more frequent extreme weather are currently being considered in divisional/programmatic priorities, and potential barriers to achieving policy change;

-2) EBCI Tribal Community members: to understand their climate concerns, the importance of the issue of climate change, and valued cultural and community assets that might be impacted by climate change.
+2) EBCI Tribal Community members: to understand their extreme weather concerns, the importance of the issue of weather hazards, and valued cultural and community assets that might be impacted by the increasing frequency of these events.

 Results of these surveys will be incorporated into the Tribe’s Climate Action Plan and inform tailored communication strategies to achieve tribal-wide participation and buy-in from all members.

-• On June 27, 2023, The NC State Climate Office (NCSCO) installed a new North Carolina ECONet weather station in Cherokee, NC as a complement for existing air quality monitoring.
+• On June 27, 2023, the NC State Climate Office (NCSCO) installed a new North Carolina ECONet weather station in Cherokee, NC, as a complement to existing air quality monitoring.

-Weather and climate data captured through the station will enhance the tribe’s capacity to measure air quality, and allow them to pursue external funding to alleviate air quality concerns.
+Weather and climate data captured through the station will enhance the Ttribe’s capacity to measure air quality, and allow them to pursue external funding to alleviate air quality concerns.

 This station is integrated into the NCSCO’s full suite of data plotting and access tools.
 Data can be viewed at: https://econet.climate.ncsu.edu/m/?id=EBCI&tab=current